jnsebgosselin/gwhat/docs/about_gwhat.rst

 Copyright
 -----------------------------------------------

-**This document** is Copyright © 2014-2017 by the GWHAT Documentation contributors.
+**This document** is Copyright © 2014-2017 by the GWHAT Documentation Contributors.
 Contributors are listed below.
 You may distribute it and/or modify it under the terms of the `Creative Commons Attribution 4.0 International License`_.
 All trademarks within this guide belong to their legitimate owners.

-**GWHAT source code** is Copyright © 2014-2017 by GWHAT Project contributors.
+**GWHAT source code** is Copyright © 2014-2017 by GWHAT Project Contributors.
 Contributors are listed below.
 GWHAT is free software: you can redistribute it and/or modify it under the terms of the `GNU General Public License`_ as published by the Free Software Foundation, either version 3 of the License, or